 It’s a good little museum, but it didn’t wow me.
 This was partly because of my awareness that the interior was a recreation, not the original.
 Or perhaps it just wasn’t quirky enough for me.

-Theodore Roosevelt Birthplace Museum, 28 East 20th Street, between Park Ave.
+Theodore Roosevelt Birthplace Museum: 28 East 20th Street, between Park Ave.
 S and Broadway.
+The nearest subway stations are Union Square/East 14th Street (The Q, N, or L line), East 23rd Street at Park Ave.
+South (6 train), and East 23rd Street at Broadway (R train).
+Open Wednesday-Sunday 9:00-17:00.
+Tours start on the hour on a first-come, first-served basis.
+Your best bet is to try the later tours at 15:00 or 16:00.
 Admission: free.
-Open Wednesday-Sunday 9am-5pm.
-Tours start on the hour on a first-come, first-served basis.
-Your best bet is to try the later tours at 3 or 4:00.

 For more ideas of things to see in New York City, check out my article “New York City on a Budget: Free or cheap things to do“!